Natural Soaps

 According to American Food and Drug Authority, only soaps that come out of saponification process are called ‘soap’, ‘crude soap’ or ‘natural soap’.
 Cleaning products made from other synthetic process are ‘detergent’, ‘beauty bars’, or even ‘soap without soap’.
 Soaps are naturally alkaline.

-During the saponification process, all lye is used up, natural vegetal glycerin is formed, and some fatty acids (oils/fats) are left (superfat) and stay inside the soap.
-Therefore natural soaps is a cleaner, a moisturer, and a bio-product and best be used within, in general 3 years.
+During the saponification process, all lye is used up, natural glycerin is formed, and some fatty acids (oils/fats) are left (superfat) and stay inside the soap.
+Therefore natural soaps is a cleaner, a moisturiser, and a bio-product and best be used within, in general 3 years.
+If they are stored properly, they can last for much longer time.

-As some minute quantity of oils/fats are left in the soap, if the soap is not stored properly – in cool dry conditions and preferably ventilated – the residual oil may become rancid and produce a phenomenon called DOS – dreaded orange spots on the soap.
+As some minute quantity of oils/fats are left in the soap, even Vitamin E (tocopherol) is added as an natural antioxidant, if the soap is not stored properly – in cool dry conditions and preferably ventilated – the residual oil may become rancid and produce a phenomenon called DOS – dreaded orange spots on the soap.

 So if you forgot a natural soap at the bottom of your bathroom drawer and take it out after, say a year or more, there is a chance the soap smells rancid oil and bear some DOS.